Great Big Bucks on the Rosebud

-The county side is a patchwork of agriculture and lots of pristine grass and prairie.
+The countryside is a patchwork of agriculture and lots of pristine grass and prairie.

-When accompanied by a Native American guide, a requirement by the Lakota tribe, hunters have access to it all.
+When accompanied by a Native American guide, a requirement by the the Rosebud Sioux Tribe or Lakota, hunters have access to all tribal lands.

-My licensed guide, Chance Colombe, with “B&W Outfitters” has been focused for years on locating big bucks on the Rosebud.
+My licensed guide, Chance Colombe, with “B&W Outfitters” has been guiding hunters for years on locating big bucks on the Rosebud Reservation.

-He grew up big buck hunting with his dad here and knows the area around Mission like the back of his hand.
+He grew up big buck hunting with his dad here and knows Rosebud Reservation boundaries and the area around Mission like the back of his hand.